logaretm/vee-validate/docs/src/templates/markdown/configuration/attributes.md

 this.$validator.localize('en', dict);
 ```

-Thats it.
-One thing to keep in mind is to place any dictionary releated operations in your code before it actually needs it to avoid uneccessary merges, for example a good common place is in your app entry point or setup script, conversly, a poor choice would be a component lifecycle hook like `mounted` since the validator dictionary is kept globally for all instances.
+That's it.
+One thing to keep in mind is to place any dictionary related operations in your code before it actually needs it to avoid uneccessary merges.
+For example, a good common place is in your app entry point or setup script, conversly, a poor choice would be a component lifecycle hook like `mounted` since the validator dictionary is kept globally for all instances.

 By default, any unspecified rules for the specific field messages will fallback to the already included ones, so you only need to define the custom messages you only need.